Comment on "Harvesting information to control non-equilibrium states of active matter": The spectral entropy is not directly proportional to the heat released even in the case considered by the authors

 As seen in figure~\ref{fig:fig3}, both quantities correctly follow the analytical predictions~\ref{eq:analytical_results}, within the numerical accuracy.
-There is no reason to believe that these results would not hold experimentally, unless the Langevin equation~\ref{eq:Langevin} does not correctly describe the experimental system.
+We stress that there is no reason to believe that these results would not hold experimentally, unless the Langevin equation~\ref{eq:Langevin} does not correctly describe the experimental system~\footnote{\new{Note that if the Langevin equation does not accurately describe the system, the formulas that are derived from this equation are not valid anymore.
+In particular the definition of the stochastic heat~\ref{eq:released_heat}, that is used by the authors in their article, does not hold in this case.}}.